Blue Ridge Public Radio.

-- Enriching and reflecting the cultural climate, heritage and traditions of our region and society through classical and other music, and the arts.
+- Enriching and reflecting the cultural climate, heritage and traditions of our region through classical and other music, and the arts.

-Western North Carolina Public Radio, Inc. (WNCPRI), is a non-profit organization incorporated in 1979 to provide public radio services to the far western portion of North Carolina.
-After an initial period of providing funding for the University of North Carolina at Asheville to help the University operate a noncommercial station, an agreement is reached which transfers the license for what is now WCQS to WNCPRI.
+1979 – The nonprofit organization WNCPRI is incorporated, providing public radio services to the far western portion of North Carolina.
+After an initial period of providing funding for the University of North Carolina at Asheville to help the university operate a noncommercial station, an agreement is reached that transfers the license for WCQS (what is now BPR Classic) to WNCPRI.
 At this time the station is broadcasting with 110 watts of power from studios on the campus of UNCA.
-The broadcast signal reaches most of Asheville, but there are significant areas of the city where the station can not be heard.
+The broadcast signal reaches most of Asheville, but there are significant areas of the city where the station cannot be heard.

-1985 - National Public Radio and American Public Radio programming is added.
+1985 – National Public Radio and American Public Radio programming are added.
 WCQS begins a limited schedule of call-in news programming.

-1987 - WCQS increases power and moves to a new Asheville site serving Buncombe and Henderson Counties, along with portions of Transylvania and Madison Counties, and new translators serving Sylva, Dillsboro, Cullowhee and Webster.
+1987 – WCQS increases power and moves to a new Asheville site serving Buncombe and Henderson counties, along with portions of Transylvania and Madison counties, and implements new translators serving Sylva, Dillsboro, Cullowhee and Webster.
 The program schedule is increased to 24 hours a day.

-1988 - New staff positions are created for a Volunteer Coordinator, a Chief Engineer, and a News Reporter.
+1988 – New staff positions are created for a volunteer coordinator, a chief engineer and a news reporter.
 Locally produced newscasts are added to the schedule.
-WCQS adds a radio reading service, a specialized news and information service for the blind and print handicapped.
+WCQS adds a radio reading service, a specialized news and information service for the visually impaired and nonreaders.
 Volunteers read newspapers and other periodicals over a subcarrier available 24 hours a day to listeners who have special receivers.

-1989 - A high powered repeater is installed near Franklin to serve most of Macon, Clay, Graham, Swain and Cherokee Counties, and a translator is installed to serve Brevard.
-WCQS receives two awards from Associated Press for local news stories and a special Cultural Award from Quality Forward, a local civic improvement organization.
+1989 – A high-powered repeater is installed near Franklin to serve most of Macon, Clay, Graham, Swain and Cherokee counties, and a translator is installed to serve Brevard.
+WCQS receives two awards from the Associated Press for local news stories and a special Cultural Award from Quality Forward, a local civic improvement organization.

-1992 - Capital Campaign raises $700,000 for transmitter relocation, power increase, studio renovations, production equipment, a news and information fund, and the station's endowment.
-A new translator is installed to provide service to Hazelwood and the Cherokee Reservation area while improving coverage to Waynesville and Sylva.
+1992 – A Capital Campaign raises $700,000 for transmitter relocation, power increase, studio renovations, production equipment, a news and information fund, and the station's endowment.
+A new translator is installed to provide service to Hazelwood and the Cherokee reservation area while improving coverage to Waynesville and Sylva.
 The FCC approves the new Asheville transmitter.
-WNCPRI purchases land on High Top Mountain to locate a new tower and transmitter building.
+WNCPRI purchases land on High Top Mountain for a new tower and transmitter building.

-1994 - Performance Studio renovations are completed.
-Folk musicians are broadcast from the newly renovated studio.
+1994 – Performance Studio renovations are completed.
+Folk music performances are broadcast from the newly renovated studio.

 1995 – Translator service to Highlands is initiated.